matthewyackee/Group_1_Final_Project/README.md

 Members:  Cole Geiger, Yuriy Komissarov, Matthew Yackee, Krishnendu Aneesh

 ## Objective:

-To understand the dynamics of stock performance across different market cycles and technological eras by comparing historical and current market leaders across various sectors.
+To develop a model that can predict end of year stock prices of various stocks by analyzing the historical data of the stocks.

 ## Steps:

 Data Collection:
-Retrieve historical stock data, financial statements, and market indicators for each company from financial databases through Spark.
+Retrieve historical stock data, financial statements, and market indicators for each company from financial databases through SQL.

 Data Preparation:
 Clean and standardize the data to prepare for modeling.
 This involves handling missing values, adjusting for stock splits and dividends, and standardizing financial indicators.